Lactobacillus: Probiotics

 Because of the interactions with other microbes, fermenting bacteria like lactic acid bacteria (LAB) are now in use as probiotics with many applications.

 Lactobacilli administered in combination with other probiotics provides benefits in cases of irritable bowel syndrome (IBS), although the extent of efficacy is still uncertain.
 The probiotics help treat IBS by re-establishing homeostasis when the gut microbiota experiences unusually high levels of opportunistic bacteria.
+On a molecular level, the probiotic Lactobacillus strains will interact with the host intestinal epithelial cells and the immune cells through pattern recognition receptors, including toll-like receptors (TLRs), like TLR-2 and TLR-4.
+The binding of these bacterial surface components such as lipoteichoic acid and peptidoglycan to these receptors can effect NF-κB signaling pathways, resulting in the downregulation of pro-inflammatory cytokines and the upregulation of anti-inflammatory mediators such as IL-10.
+Additionally, there are certain strains that produce short-chain fatty acids (SCFAs) as a fermentation byproduct, which reinforces the intestinal epithelial barrier by promoting tight junction protein expression, which reduces the intestinal permeability as well as systemic inflammation.
 In addition, lactobacilli can be administered as probiotics during cases of infection by the ulcer-causing bacterium Helicobacter pylori.
 Helicobacter pylori is linked to cancer, and antibiotic resistance impedes the success of current antibiotic-based eradication treatments.
 When probiotic lactobacilli are administered along with the treatment as an adjuvant, its efficacy is substantially increased and side effects may be lessened.
 In addition, lactobacilli with other probiotic organisms in ripened milk and yogurt aid development of immunity in the intestine mucus in humans by raising the number of immunoglobulin A (IgA (+)) antibodies.